-The Academy is committed to educating students about crime prevention.
+The Academy is committed to educating students and employees about crime prevention.
 While the town of Castine and its surrounding communities enjoy very low rates of crime, occasional incidents do occur and the Academy works diligently to remind students to practice risk reduction to avoid becoming the victim of a crime.
 During New Student Orientation, first year students and their parents are informed by Student Services personnel of college policies such as those prohibiting alcohol, drug and sexual misconduct, and where other policies can be found on the college portal.
 In addition, safety procedures are reviewed, risk reduction strategies suggested, and resources for assistance with emergencies and reporting crimes are introduced.
+New students also participate in a bystander training session during orientation.
 Sophomore students participate in a training on sexual harassment and sexual misconduct in the workplace prior to participating in cadet shipping or co-operative education experiences the summer before their junior year.

-All new students are required to participate in the AlcoholEdu and Haven web-based population level alcohol and sexual violence education programs during their first semester.
-This course also includes the Haven component, designed to educate students about sexual assault prevention, domestic violence, bystander intervention and Title IX requirements.
-Students who violate the Academy's alcohol policies are required to participate in an additional AlcoholEdu program as a sanction.
+All new students are required to complete AlcoholEdu, a web-based population level alcohol education program and Haven, a sexual violence education program during their first semester.
+These course are designed to educate students about alcohol use, sexual assault prevention, domestic violence, bystander intervention and Title IX requirements.
+Students who violate the Academy's alcohol policies are required to complete an additional AlcoholEdu program designed for sanctioning.